wallarm/product-documentation/docs/3.2/user-guides/ip-lists/blacklist.md

 ![!IP blacklist](../../images/user-guides/ip-lists/blacklist-apps.png)

 !!! warning "IP blacklisting support"
-    This document describes the IP blacklist configuration for the regular (client) and partner Wallarm node of version 3.2.
+    This document describes the IP blacklist configuration for the regular (client) and multi-tenant Wallarm node of version 3.2.
 In version 3.2, there are the following changes in IP address blacklisting:

     * [New IP blacklisting features](../../updating-migrating/what-is-new.md)
     * If operating in the `off` or `monitoring` mode, Wallarm node does not block requests originated from the blacklisted IP addresses